officialjet/pal-bot/README.md

 - +count-discord-member **|** Counting the discord member of the server where the command was executed.
 - +user ```user``` **|** Gives you information about a user of your guild. (i.e. when the account was created and more)
 - +help **|** Provides a list of commands.

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -m 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

+So easy ;)